MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Digest: In this paper, we quantify this phenomena and ask why neither the convolutional architecture nor data augmentation are sufficient to achieve the desired invariance.
 Specifically, we show that the convolutional architecture does not give invariance since architectures ignore the classical sampling theorem, and data augmentation does not give invariance because the CNNs learn to be invariant to transformations only for images that are very similar to typical images from the training set.

 ## Evasion Attacks and Defenses

+### Evasion Attacks and Defenses: 2022

+- Diffusion Models for Adversarial Purification. [[paper]](https://arxiv.org/abs/2205.07460) [[code]](https://diffpure.github.io/)
+  - Weili Nie, Brandon Guo, Yujia Huang, Chaowei Xiao, Arash Vahdat, Anima Anandkumar. *ICML 2022*
+  - Key Word: Adversarial Purification; Diffusion Models.
+  - Digest: We propose DiffPure that uses diffusion models for adversarial purification: Given an adversarial example, we first diffuse it with a small amount of noise following a forward diffusion process, and then recover the clean image through a reverse generative process.
+To evaluate our method against strong adaptive attacks in an efficient and scalable way, we propose to use the adjoint method to compute full gradients of the reverse generative process.

 ### Evasion Attacks and Defenses: 2020